Han Fei

 Han Fei (c.
-280 – 233), also known as Han Feizi or Han Fei Zi, was a Chinese philosopher or statesman of the "Legalist" (Fajia) school during the Warring States period, and a prince of the state of Han.
+280 – 233 BC), also known as Han Feizi, was a Chinese Legalist philosopher and statesman during the Warring States period.
+He was a prince of the state of Han.

-Han Fei is often considered to be the greatest representative of "Chinese Legalism" for his eponymous work the Han Feizi, synthesizing the methods of his predecessors.
+Han Fei is often considered the greatest representative of Legalism for the Han Feizi, a later anthology of writings traditionally attributed to him, which synthesized the methods of his predecessors.
 Han Fei's ideas are sometimes compared with those of Niccolò Machiavelli, author of The Prince.
-Zhuge Liang is said to have attached great importance to the Han Feizi, as well as Shen Buhai.
+Zhuge Liang is said to have attached great importance to the Han Feizi.

-Sima Qian recounts that Qin Shi Huang even went to war with the neighboring state of Han to obtain an audience with Han Fei, but was ultimately convinced to imprison him, whereupon he commits suicide.
-After the early demise of the Qin dynasty, the "Legalist" school became officially vilified by the following Han dynasty.
-Despite its outcast status throughout the history of imperial China, Han Fei's political theory and the "Legalist" school continued to heavily influence every dynasty thereafter, and the Confucian ideal of a rule without laws was never to be realised.
+Sima Qian recounts that Qin Shi Huang went to war with the state of Han to obtain an audience with Han Fei, but was ultimately convinced to imprison him, whereupon he commits suicide.
+After the early demise of the Qin dynasty, the school was officially vilified by the Han dynasty that succeeded it.
+Despite its outcast status throughout the history of imperial China, Han Fei's political theory and the Legalist school continued to heavily influence every dynasty thereafter, and the Confucian ideal of rule without laws was never to be realized.